Background pattern

 Tandemact contains sodium

-This medicine contains less than 1 mmol of sodium (23 mg) per tablet; it is essentially “sodium-free”.
+This medicine contains less than 1 mmol of sodium (23 mg) per tablet; this is essentially “sodium-free”.

-3. How to Take Tandemact
+3. How to take Tandemact

-Follow exactly the administration instructions for this medication as indicated by your doctor or pharmacist.
+Follow exactly the administration instructions of this medicine given by your doctor or pharmacist.
 In case of doubt, consult your doctor or pharmacist again.

 If you feel that the effect of Tandemact is too weak, consult your doctor.